lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-trooper-write-up.md

 ![](https://miro.medium.com/v2/resize:fit:1100/format:webp/1*DhgBFt4NY4qNtySTOoIXMA.png)

-It would seem that the OpenCTI page used to report **39** attack patterns instead of the 11 I was given.
+It would seem that the OpenCTI page at one point reported **39** attack patterns instead of the 11 I was given.

 And sure enough, the Trooper room accepts "39" as the answer.